-The research on individual decision making, perhaps best represented by the Newell and Simon book Human Problem Solving (1972), relies largely on eliciting the verbalizations of decision makers' thought processes as they try to solve simplified, fabricated problems, such as in cryptarithmetic or chess.
-These are then analyzed to develop simulations of their decision processes.
-This research indicates that, when faced with a complex, unprogrammed situation, the decision maker seeks to reduce the decision into subdecisions to which he applies general purpose, interchangeable sets of procedures or routines.
-In other words, the decision maker deals with unstructured situations by factoring them into familiar, structurable elements.
-Furthermore, the individual decision maker uses a number of problem solving too far ahead, reducing a complex environment to a series of simplified conceptual "models."
+The research on individual decision-making perhaps best represented by the Newell and Simon book Human Problem Solving (1972), relies largely on eliciting the verbalisations of decision-makers' thought processes as they try to solve simplified, fabricated problems, such as in cryptarithmetic or chess.
+These are then analysed to develop simulations of their decision processes.
+This research indicates that, when faced with a complex, unprogrammed situation, the decision-maker seeks to reduce the decision into subdecisions to which he applies general purpose, interchangeable sets of procedures or routines.
+In other words, the decision-maker deals with unstructured situations by factoring them into familiar, structurable elements.
+Furthermore, the individual decision maker uses a number of problem-solving shortcuts - "satisficing" instead of maximising, not looking too far ahead, reducing a complex environment to a series of simplified conceptual "models."

-Thus, we can conclude from the studies of individual decision making that decision processes are programmable even if they are not in fact programmed: although the processes used are not predetermined and explicit, there is strong evidence that a basic logic or structure underlies what the decision maker does and that this structure can be described by systematic study of his behavior.
+Thus, we can conclude from the studies of individual decision making that decision processes are programmable even if they are not in fact programmed: although the processes used are not predetermined and explicit, there is strong evidence that a basic logic or structure underlies what the decision-maker does and that this structure can be described by systematic study of his behaviour.

-Much of the large body of research on group decision making, carried out primarily in the social psychology laboratory, is of little use to us here, for two reasons.
+Much of the large body of research on group decision-making, carried out primarily in the social psychology laboratory, is of little use to us here for two reasons.
 First, it is concerned not with the structure of the decision process so much as with the interactions among the participants.
 Second, because the structure of the strategic decision process is determined by its very complexity, oversimplification in the laboratory removes the very element on which the research should be focused.

-In field research on organizational decision making, an early study of an unstructured business decision process by Cyert, Simon, and Trow (1956) at Carnegie-Mellon University stimulated some follow-up studies that have produced a number of insights.
-Cvert and March (1963) reported on 4 decision processes; 2 were further analyses of parts of the EDP equipment decision process described in the Cyert, Simon, and Trow study, while 2 were new studies.
-Carter (1971a and 1971b) analyzed 3 decision processes related to computer equipment and 3 related to acquisitions, all in one firm.
-In Australia, Dufty and Taylor (1962) studied in detail the decision process of a transportation company that had to transfer certain employees after a merger; while in West Germany, Witte (1972) analyzed the documentary evidence from 233 decision processes involving the acquisition of data processina equipment.
+In the field research on organisational decision-making, an early study of an unstructured business decision process by Cyert, Simon and Trow (1956) at Carnegie-Mellon University stimulated some follow-up studies that have produced a number of insights.
+Cyert and March (1963) reported on 4 decision processes; 2 were further analyses of parts of the EDP equipment decision process described in the Cyert et al. study, while 2 were new studies.
+Carter (1971a and 1971b) analysed 3 decision processes related to computer equipment and 3 related to acquisitions, all in one firm.
+In Australia, Dufty and Taylor (1962) studied in detail the decision process of a transportation company that had to transfer certain employees after a merger, while in West Germany, Witte (1972) analysed the documentary evidence from 233 decision processes involving the acquisition of data-processing equipment.

-In the public arena, Gore (1956) analyzed the processes of 33 decisions made by federal field offices in the state of Washington, while Snyder and Paige (1959) examined "the U.S. decision to resist aggression in Korea."
-Finally, Pfiffner (1960) reported on the study of Nicolaidis (1960) of 332 "policy" decision processes in the public sector.
-A ninth study
+In the public area, Gore (1956) analysed the processes of 33 decisions made by federal field offices in the state of Washington, while Snyder and Paige (1958) examined "the U.S. decision to resist aggression in Korea."
+Finally, Pfiffner (1960) reported on the study of Nicolaidis (1960)

-(Soelberg, 1967), not strictly organizational but nonetheless important in its results, analyzed how a group of candidates for master's degrees decided what job to take after graduation.
+of 332 "policy" decision processes in the public sector.
+A ninth study (Soelberg, 1967), not strictly organisational but nonetheless important in its results, analysed how a group of candidates for master's degrees decided what job to take after graduation.